 Princess Andrew of Greece & Denmark

 During World War I, the Greek Government had a policy of political neutrality but by 1917 this policy became untenable and following the abdication of King Constantine I of the Hellenes (1868-1923) on 11th June 1917, the Greek Royal Family went into exile.
 On 19th December 1920, Alice’s brother-in-law (The King) was restored to the Throne and Alice and Prince Andrew returned to Greece, residing at the Villa 'Mon Repos' in Corfu.
 After the defeat of the Greek Army in the Greco-Turkish War, a Revolutionary Committee seized power and forced the King into exile once again on 27th September 1922 and Prince Andrew was arrested and court-martialled for disobeying orders during the Battle of Sakarya.
 Following a show trial, he and his family were banished from Greece.
-Fearing their safety, the British Government sent HMS Calypso where Prince Andrew and his family (which included their 18mth old son - now Prince Philip, The Duke of Edinburgh (b.1921) in a cot made of an orange box) were taken to Brindisi, Italy.
+Fearing their safety, the British Government sent HMS Calypso where Prince Andrew and his family (which included their 18 month old son - later Prince Philip, 1st Duke of Edinburgh (1921-2021) in a cot made of an orange box) were taken to Brindisi, Italy.
 The family subsequently made their home (with limited possessions) in Paris, France.

 ABOVE: Villa "Mon Repos", Corfu

 the home of Prince & Princess Andrew of Greece